Design Dental Group · 4500 Washington Ave., #700 Houston, TX 77007 | (713) 869-0334

 Ask Dr. Bibb any dental related questions.

-A full arch denture is an intra-oral (inside the mouth) appliance designed to replace a full set of teeth on either the upper or lower arch.
-Full arch dentures require support from your gum pad and may require the use of special adhesive to help lock the denture into place.
+A full arch denture is an intraoral (inside the mouth) appliance designed to replace a complete set of teeth on either the upper or lower arch.
+Full arch dentures require support from your gum pad and may need dental adhesive to help lock the denture into place.

 Removable partial dentures are composed of a metal framework with plastic teeth and gum areas.
 The framework includes metal clasps or other attachments, which hold the denture in place.
 Partial dentures are removed easily for cleaning.

 Implants are a tooth replacement option that involves placing a new "root" into the bone of your jaw.
-Once this titanium "root" has infused with your bone it can be used to support a crown, bridge or denture.
+Once this titanium "root" infuses with your bone, it can support a crown, bridge, or denture.

 How long do dental implants last?

-Dental implants are designed to be permanent; however, there are a few factors that may contribute to the long term success of dental implant treatment, such as the original quality of the surgical and restorative treatment, proper home care and regular check-up visits to your dentist or dental specialist.
-Dental implant treatment is one of the most successful procedures in the medical-dental field, with documented success rates over 95%.
-Dental implants have been around for over 30 years and have closely documented clinical research that demonstrates that dental implants will be successful throughout the lifetime of a patient.
-By comparison, research also demonstrates that the average tooth supported bridge (conventional dentistry) lasts from 7-10 years and that partials and dentures are functional for approximately 5 years before having to replace the appliance.
+Doctors designed dental implants to be permanent.
+There are a few factors that may contribute to the long-term success of dental implant treatment.
+Such as the original quality of the surgical and restorative treatment, proper home care, and regular check-up visits to your dentist or dental specialist.
+Dental implant treatment is one of the most successful medical-dental field procedures, with documented success rates of over 95%.
+Dental implants have been around for over 30 years and have clinical research that demonstrates that dental implants will be successful throughout a patient's lifetime.
+By comparison, research also indicates that the average tooth supported bridge (conventional dentistry) lasts from 7-10 years and that partials and dentures are functional for approximately five years before it's necessary to replace the appliance.